thryallis

 What is a Thryallis Plant?

-Thryallis, pronounced thry-al-is, is a medium-sized shrub native to Mexico and Central America.
+Thryallis, pronounced thry-al-is, is a medium-sized sun loving plant native to Mexico and Central America.

 This plant goes by many common names and is also popularly known as golden thryallis, goldshower, slender goldshower, shower of gold, spray of gold, or rain of gold.
 It is a member of the family Malpighiaceae, a family consisting of over 1300 species that are mostly native to the tropics of Central America.

-The popular name thryallis itself is the outdated genus of this plant, a name which has persisted even after its correction to the current Galphimia.
+The popular name thryallis itself is the outdated genus of this plant, a name which has persisted even after its correction to the current Galphimia gracilis.
 Understandably all this causes some confusion, so we will stick to thryallis for this article.

 Thryallis has attractive blueish-gray green leaves and beautiful yellow flowers with reddish centers.
 Young stems are a lovely red-brown shade.
 The plants are soft and will sway gracefully in a gentle breeze.

 It is naturally a perennial evergreen species, although deciduous when planted in cooler areas.
-This plant grows to about 6 to 9 feet tall (1.8-3m), and almost as wide, in ideal conditions but can be maintained at 3 to 4 feet (0.9-1.2m) high.
+This plant grows to about 6 feet tall to 9 feet tall (1.8-3m), and almost as wide, in ideal conditions but can be maintained at 3 to 4 feet (0.9-1.2m) high.
+Sometimes, these are considered tall trees when compared to other shrubs!

 thryallis plant